Sterilization is a process of destruction of all forms of living microorganisms from a substance.

 By autoclave:

-Here the substances are subjected to sterilization in an autoclave a steam sterilization equipment.
-The process is carried out at a temperature of 115 degrees for 60 min or 121 degrees for 20 min at 15psi pressure.
+- The process is carried out at a temperature of 115 degrees for 60 minutes or 121 degrees for 20 minutes at 15psi pressure.

-This steam condenses on the material and relieves the latent heat repeatedly to convert back into the water.
+- This steam condenses on the material and relieves the latent heat repeatedly to convert it back into the water.

-Further, the saturated steam under pressure penetrates all the narrow spaces leaving no microbes alive thereby making the sterilization very efficient.
+- Further, the saturated steam under pressure penetrates all the narrow spaces, leaving no microbes alive and making sterilization very efficient.

-It is the most common method used for drugs as it is powerful enough even to kill bacterial spores.
+- It is the most common method used for drugs as it is powerful enough even to kill bacterial spores.
+Bacterial spores are inert forms of bacteria.

 Dry heat methods